Skip to main content

 • Hardened lumps that take days to resolve

 A small, brief sting when injecting BAC water is normal.
-That is the benzyl alcohol itself and happens to everyone.
-The concern is when the reaction is disproportionate, spreads beyond the injection point, or gets worse with each injection.
+That is the benzyl alcohol itself, and it happens to everyone.
+The concern is when the reaction is disproportionate, spreads beyond the injection point, or worsens with each injection.

 • Use sterile water for injection and treat each vial as single-use.
 Reconstitute only enough for one dose at a time, or split a vial across multiple syringes and discard within 24 hours.

-• Ask a compounding pharmacy about sodium chloride 0.9% (normal saline) for injection if your specific peptide is compatible with it.
+• Ask a compounding pharmacy about sodium chloride 0.9% (normal saline) for injection if the specific peptide is compatible with it.

 • Some peptide vendors sell BAC water with lower benzyl alcohol concentrations (0.45%).
 This is not standard USP, but may reduce irritation for sensitive users.

-If you suspect sensitivity, try sterile water for one reconstitution cycle and see if your injection site reactions improve.
-That confirms the benzyl alcohol as the cause.
+If sensitivity is suspected, a single reconstitution cycle with sterile water can show whether injection site reactions improve.
+Resolution of the reactions confirms the benzyl alcohol as the cause.

 How to Check USP Labeling

 Not all BAC water sold online actually meets pharmaceutical standards.
-Here is what to look for on the label before you buy.
+The following elements should appear on the label before purchase.

 Required label elements for USP-grade BAC water: